AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 Features

 -   Uses the third-generation SHENLONG architecture to provide predictable and consistent ultra-high performance.
 This instance family improves storage performance, network performance, and computing stability by an order of magnitude by using fast path acceleration of chips.
--   Supports the vTPM feature and implements trusted boots based on Trusted Cryptography Module \(TCM\) or Trusted Platform Module \(TPM\) chips to provide ultra-high security capabilities.
+-   Supports the virtual Trusted Platform Module \(vTPM\) feature and implements trusted boots based on Trusted Cryptography Module \(TCM\) or Trusted Platform Module \(TPM\) chips to provide ultra-high security capabilities.
 During a trusted boot, all modules in the boot chain from the underlying server to the ECS instance are measured and verified.
 -   Compute:
     -   Offers a CPU-to-memory ratio of 1:2.
-    -   Uses the third-generation Intel® Xeon® Scalable processors \(Ice Lake\) that deliver an all-core turbo frequency of 3.5 GHz for consistent computing performance.
+    -   Uses the third-generation Intel® Xeon® Scalable processors \(Ice Lake\) that deliver a base frequency of 2.7 GHz and an all-core turbo frequency of 3.5 GHz for consistent computing performance.
     -   Allows you to enable or disable Hyper-Threading.
 -   Storage:
     -   Is an instance family in which all instances are I/O optimized.